cunhap/kaktor/README.md

     }
 ```

-When creating a `Kaktor` then, we would pass a `ShardRegisterInformation` instead of a regular `ActorRegisterInformation`.
+When creating a `Kaktor`, we would then pass a `ShardRegisterInformation` instead of a regular `ActorRegisterInformation`.
 The main difference is that the first argument should be a reference to the sharding function of your actor.
-Afterward, you would interact with the `ActorRef` (which is now an instante of `ShardReference`) in the same way as before,
+Afterward, you would interact with the `ActorRef` (which is now an instance of `ShardReference`) in the same way as before,
 taking into account that all messages that resolve to the same output of the `shardBy` functon will be received by the same actor.

 ```kotlin